-- Exercise/meditation Mat
+- Exercise/meditation mat

-No smoking is allowed inside any buildings at Serenity Lane.
+Smoking is not allowed inside any buildings at Serenity Lane.
 When you come for treatment we encourage you to stop smoking and offer smoking cessation medication, nicotine patches, etc, in order to assist the process.
 Please note: we do not allow e-cigarettes or vaping.
 You may bring your own nicotine replacement products such as nicotine patches, gum or lozenges.
 For those patients who continue to smoke tobacco, arrangements have been made as follows.
-Detox patients who are ambulatory are escorted by a staff member 4 times a day to a designated smoking area.
+Detox patients who are ambulatory are escorted by a staff member four times a day to a designated smoking area.
 Once you have transferred to Residential Treatment, smoking is allowed only in designated areas outside.

 Items to Leave at Home